Hemrich Brg. Co. letterhead, c.1933 - image

 Hemrich beer truck, c.1936 - image

-I can just see a longshoreman or a steel worker getting off work and stopping off at the local tavern and saying to the barkeep: "Gimme a Happy Peppy."
+I can just see a longshoreman or a steel worker getting off work and stopping off at the local tavern and saying to the barkeep: "Gimme a Happy Peppy" - I don't think so!

 "The business continued to decline, and I think they made certain bad policy decisions, too.
 The result was that their sales dropped at an alarming rate, and the Vancouver owners were in no position, nor had they any desire, to put up further money.
 Some of the local Seattle shareholders, one of which at least was very substantial, took a dim view of all these happenings; and Lester McCash was particularly displeased when they put a new manager over him."

-In spite of the early restructuring, changes in brand promotion, and gambling games with the labels, nothing did enough to save the company.
+In spite of the early restructuring, changes in brand promotion, and gambling games (see below) with the labels, nothing did enough to save the company.
 With sales dwindling and losses mounting, the Canadian backers had finally had enough and decided to sell the company.
-Emil Sick recalls:

 With that, Rudi said, "It's a deal," and we shook hands.
 Soon after--I think it was 1939--Lester McCash came over to us to save all of the Hemrich business possible, and, in various capacities, he has remained with us over these many years."

-The plant was closed in 1940, and the corporation was totally dissolved by December 31st, 1942.
-Sick never used any of the Hemrich brands from the purchase.
+In January of 1940, brewing ceased at the Hemrich plant, and remaining stock was bottled and sold by June.
+The corporation was totally dissolved by December 31st, 1942.
+Sick never used any of the Hemrich trade names from the purchase.

 Hemrich Pop Top ad, c.1939 - image